 No Products in the Cart

 Did you know that our pets have an impact on the environment?
 While we, humans, have carbon footprints, our pets also have what's called a "carbon paw print."
 In fact, a dog's carbon paw print is two times that of a typical SUV, according to a 2009 study by New Zealand’s Victoria University of Wellington.
 So what can we do to reduce our pet's impact on the earth?
-Here are a few ways to go green with your pet for Earth Day:
+Here are a 15 ways to go green with your pet:

 Recycle empty dog food cans and any packaging from products you do buy.
 In addition, try to buy products made from recycled materials, such as toys.